When Being Soft Makes You Tough: A Collision-Resilient Quadcopter Inspired by Arthropods' Exoskeletons: Collision Resilience Experiments

-and then use Scipy (v.1.16) signal processing tool \emph{lsim} to solve the system \eqref{eqn:fos} to obtain the velocity and displacement of the payload's centre of gravity as a function of the initial displacement, velocity, and the parameters $k,c$ to be estimated.
-In order to model the conditions at moment of impact, we set the external force $F$ to gravity, the initial displacement to zero and the initial velocity to the value of velocity just before impact (which can be conservatively estimated by solving for the velocity of a free falling body without air drag).
-From the results obtained, we finally calculate the acceleration by a simple integration.
+and then use Scipy signal processing tool \emph{lsim} to solve the system \eqref{eqn:fos} to obtain the velocity and displacement of the payload's centre of gravity as a function of the initial displacement ($x_0$), velocity ($v_0$), and the parameters $k,c$ to be estimated.
+In order to model the conditions at moment of impact, we set the external force $F$ to gravity ($mg$), the initial displacement to zero and the initial velocity to the value of velocity just before impact (without air drag).

-The value of the equivalent stiffness $k$ is obtained through a static deformation test by deforming the payload to a known displacement, while measuring the required force for such deformation.
-Using the collected data, we fit a linear model, constraining the intersection to weight of the structure, so that the slope will be the value of $k$.
-Figure~\ref{fig:static_stiffness} shows the relation between the applied force and the resulting displacement, as well as the linear fit relation.
+The equivalent stiffness $k$ was obtained by deforming the payload to a known displacement, while measuring the applied force.
+From these data, we fit a linear model constrained to the minimum force before any deformation could be measured ($x=0mm$ and $F=mg=2.36N$).

-The loss function ($z$) created to estimate the equivalent damping $c$ uses the Mean Square Error (MSE) between the mass-spring-damper model (after passing through a 1st order Butterworth low-pass filter, Figure~\ref{fig:experiment}) and the collected acceleration data from the end of the free fall until the peak of the measured absolute acceleration (Eq.~\ref{eqn:abs_acc}) for all experiments ($50$, $100$ and \SI{150}{\cm}).
-However, as the number of trials for each experiment is different (101, 97 and 89, respectively), the final value is weighted accordingly to avoid a bias towards the number of trials.
-For the visualization of the loss function, the natural logaritm (\emph{cauchy} loss, $L(z)=ln(1+z)$) was used and the Figure~\ref{fig:loss_function} shows its visualization.
+The equivalent damping $c$ is estimated by minimizing the Mean Square Error between the mass-spring-damper model~(Eq.~\ref{eqn:msd}), after passing through the low-pass filter, and the collected acceleration data from the end of the free fall until the peak of the measured absolute acceleration (Eq.~\ref{eqn:abs_acc}) for all experiments ($50$, $100$ and \SI{150}{\cm}).
+However, as the number of trials for each experiment is different ($101$, $97$ and $89$, respectively), the final value is weighted accordingly.

-The minimization of the loss function was carried out using Scipy (v1.5.3) Optimize \emph{minimize}, with \emph{Nelder-Mead} method, default arguments and initial values of $c=50$ and $k=7040$.
-It resulted in a loss value of $L=12.559869$ and coefficients $c=46.31500979$ and $k=6996.12384851$.
-However, as the loss value was very close to the one using the static $k$ experimentally measured ($L=12.559883$), we adopted the coefficients $c=46$ and $k=7040$ for our model.
-The experimental data, together with the respective Jupyter notebooks, will be available at the project's github repository.
+Minimization was carried out using Scipy Optimize \emph{minimize}, with \emph{Nelder-Mead} method, default arguments, \emph{cauchy} loss ($L(z)=ln(1+z)$), and initial values of $c=50$ and $k=7040$.
+It resulted in the coefficients $c=46.32$ and $k=6996.12$.
+However, as the calculated value for $k$ was very close to the static one experimentally measured, we adopted the coefficients $c=46$ and $k=7040$ for our model.